Key info

 Proving your identity

-- the originals (not photocopies or certified copies)
+- the originals (photocopies or certified copies will not be accepted)

-- in English or provided with an English translation from an accredited translator.
+- in English or provided with an English translation from a NAATI accredited translator.

-- Tasmanian personal identification card (can be expired up to 2 years)
+- Tasmanian personal information card (can be expired up to 2 years)

-- Australian birth certificate (not commemorative or extract)
+- Australian full birth certificate (not commemorative or extract)

 - Australian passport (can be expired up to 2 years)

-- Australian driver licence (can be expired up to 2 years)
+- Australian driver licence (can be expired up to 2 years, must be plastic card)

-- Interstate photo ID card (can be expired up to 2 years).
+- ImmiCard issued by the Australian government (can be expired up to 2 years)

 - Medicare card